 See my blog post on this subject.

-The reason why I don’t enable SMS_SoftwareShortcut is because it is known to cause problems by increasing the inventoried file size beyond what SCCM can handle (50 MB).
+The reason why I don’t enable SMS_SoftwareShortcut is because it is known to cause problems by increasing the inventoried file size beyond what MEMCM / SCCM can handle (50 MB).
 This issue is particularly true for Citrix servers.

 For more information about each AI reporting class, please see the MSDN description of each item.

 The Asset Intelligence catalog, in its simplest form, allows you to detect software that is installed on each computer.
 In addition, it normalizes this information and assigns software to a category and family.
 All of this makes it easier for you to tell what each application does.